kjell/mcn-2020-git-haiku/index.md

-A owner of the old thatched hut
+Bright red pepper-pod
-perfumes her wings by floating
+the scent of flowers floating
 How soon it must die.